codevilleacademy/codevilleacademy.github.com/_posts/courses/c101/2014-01-26-c101-datatypes-in-c.markdown

 		Data Types and Sizes
 	</div>
 	<div class="para">
 		<emphasis class="highlight">Data Type</emphasis> in simple terms is "type of the data".
-Data type of a variable tells whit type of data will be stored in the variable.
+Data type of a variable tells which type of data will be stored in the variable.
 	</div>
 	<div class="para">
 		There are only few data types in C, these are